How to Remove Stuck Screws From a Door Hinge

 Step 3: Try Tightening the Screws First

-Before you attempt to remove screws, it's important that you have the proper sized screwdriver.
-The blade width should be the same diameter as the head of the screw and the blade thickness should be the same width as the slot.
+The blade width should be approximately the same diameter as the head of the screw and the blade thickness should be roughly the same width as the slot.
 If you use a blade that doesn't fit, it's easy to damage the tip of the blade or round the edge of the slot, making removal even more difficult.

 Push the Screwdriver Blade Tight Into the Screw Head

 If a screwdriver is worn, or a screw head is damaged, pushing as hard as possible while twisting is best.

 Step 4: Put Lots of Pressure on the Screwdriver While Unscrewing

 The slot in a screw head is rectangular.
 If you don't use enough pressure behind the screwdriver, pushing into the head, the tip of the blade will likely rise out of the slot and slip, rounding off the edge.
 This is more likely if the slots were damaged when the screws were removed a couple of times before.